-The Redback spider is approximately 1 cm in body length and has a characteristic red, orange or pale stripe on its back.
-A bite may threaten the life of a child or a sick elderly person, but is rarely serious for an adult.
+The spider (approximately 1 cm in body length) and has a characteristic red, orange, or pale stripe on its back.
+A bite may threaten the life of a child or a sick elderly person but is rarely serious for an adult.

 The treatment for the bite is also different than that for a funnel web.
 These spiders can be found all over Australia.